Start the project – Plone deployment

 In both terminals, press Ctrl-C.

 Docker Compose is suitable for reviewing your development progress or exploring the project.
-It comprises four services: Traefik web server, Frontend, Backend, and a Postgres database, mimicking a production environment.
+It comprises four services: Traefik web server, frontend, backend, and a PostgreSQL database, mimicking a production environment.

 Note